joelycrack/google-homepage/README.md

 * That I should not skip over challenges in a learning programme - that completing 'simple' challenges is worth the time and effort to help me get proficient at building web pages
 * Even the most simple looking web pages have a lot of things going visual elements going on when you pay close attention
 * How to manage Github across multiple computers
+* To not allow myself to slow my momentum in learning!
+Taking a break makes returning to learning more difficult